linkerd/gsoc/rfc/2020/scale-testing/kohsheen1234/rfc.md

 [summary]: #summary

 # Summary
 This contribution aims to completely automate the scale test framework, to ensure the scale tests are repeatable by the community.
-Automating scale tests serve to provide visibility into the proxy's performance and reveal any performance degration.
+Automating scale tests serve to provide visibility into the proxy's performance and reveal any performance degradation.
 # Problem Statement (Step 1)

 [problem-statement]: #problem-statement